oscerd/kafka-quickstarts/README.md

-A set of Apache Kafka Quickstarts
+A set of Apache Kafka Quickstarts:

+- Simple Producer
+- Multiple Topic and single producer